-The gains of the independent artisan strategy can work out quite well.
-Independent designers and artisans working outside of corporate brand houses have the opportunity to pivot their inventory at the drop of a hat and flex their product lines to meet customer demands.
-Working outside the corporate model also allows these artisans to closely engage with their customers, and provide them with new levels of production transparency in a time where watchdog groups have increasingly called foul on big brands for unethical labor and sourcing practices.
+The gains of partnering with independent clothing artisans to produce fashion products might surprise emerging fashion designers.
+Independent designers and artisans working outside of corporate brand houses have the opportunity to pivot their inventory at the drop of a hat and flex their clothing product lines to meet large and small fashion brand demands.
+Working outside the corporate model also allows these clothes artisans to closely engage with their customers, and provide them with new levels of production transparency in a time where watchdog groups have increasingly called foul on big brands for unethical labor and sourcing practices.

 “Artisan” Is in Demand

 Both independent Italian manufacturers and work from home artisans internationally benefit from the irreplaceable value of small batch, handmade products.
 Employment trends in high-income countries show that craftsmanship and other "handy know-how" trades like clothing manufacturing and tailoring will continue to grow during the next 10 years.
 Trend analysis attributed this to, "...the ability to create new sources of income both for traditional laboratories with individual management and direct sales to customers, and for small family-run artisanal businesses that operate locally.”

 The same prediction was supported, in the January edition of "The Resident".
 This publication found that the global fashion market increasingly seeks and favors niche products, handmade or tailor-made.
 The projections of the United States "Bureau of Labor Statistics" (office depending on the Department of Labor - the Ministry of Labor, ed.) go in the same direction.